Victory-Onumaku/Credit-Card-Fraud-Detection-Project/README.md

 A fraudulent card transaction is an unauthorised transaction that is carried out with your card.
 The thief either physically steals your credit card, or steals your card information via phishing or credit card skimming and uses it to make payments or withdraw cash. <br>
 We will use a method to achieve this called anomaly detection.
 Anomaly detection(outlier analysis) is a step in data mining that identifies data points, events, and observations that deviates from a dataset's normal behaviour.

+We used an auto machine learning library called pycaret: Pycaret is an open source, low code machine learning library in python that allows you to go from preparing your data to deploy your model within minutes in your choice of notebook enviroment.